-In our five-year time horizon model, when treatment-experienced patients with PNH were treated with either iptacopan or add-on danicopan, patients had small or no gains in QALYs, evLYs, and life years compared to their respective treatment arm of ravulizumab.
-As previously mentioned, our model was limited to an initial cycle transition due to lack of available data.
-The cost-effectiveness of both drugs will depend on their price.
-While iptacopan had lower costs (at the placeholder price) and more QALY gains compared to ravulizumab, the differences appear to be potenially clinically and qualitiavely negligible.
-Add-on danicopan produced minimal QALY and evLY gains at higher cost (at the placeholder price) compared to ravulizumab alone.
+In our five-year time horizon model, when treatment-experienced PNH patients with clinically significant EVH were treated with either iptacopan or add-on danicopan, patients had small or no gains in QALYs, evLYs, and life years compared to their respective treatment arm of ravulizumab.
+As previously mentioned, our model was limited to an initial cycle transition due to a lack of available data.
+Our analysis suggests that iptacopan would far exceed commonly used thresholds at an annual price of \$550,377.
+Furthermore, the estimated traditional threshold findings for iptacopan are primarily driven by the comparator drug cost-offsets.
+Finally, at the placeholder price of \$150,000 add-on danicopan did not meet commonly accepted cost-effectiveness thresholds.

-5. Contextual Considerations and Potential Other Benefits
+5. Contextual Considerations and PotentialOther Benefits